Berber carpet can be a great addition to your home interior. It is stylish, elegant, resistant to liquid spills, and ensures comfort to your feet.

-Please note that you will need a vacuum with high airflow to remove baking soda residue on Berber as a something a brush roll isn’t suitable on it.
+Please note that you will need a vacuum with high airflow to remove baking soda residue on Berber, as a brush roll isn’t unsuitable.

 4. Using store-bought stain removal products

-Robust and older stains can prove hard to remove, and the application of DIY solutions will not help.
-Using stain removal products can be a suitable method for such kind of stain.
-When you are using carpet stain removers from stores, follow the instructions carefully to achieve the best result.
+Robust and older stains can prove hard to remove, and applying DIY solutions will not help.
+Using stain removal products can be a suitable method for such stains.
+When using carpet stain removers from stores, follow the instructions carefully to achieve the best result.

-Additionally, it would help if you keep these in mind when using stain removal products.
+It would also help to keep these in mind when using stain removal products.

-- Use a small portion of the carpet to test the solution as some may discolor or even burn the carpet.
+- Use a small portion of the carpet to test the solution; some may discolor or even burn the carpet.

 - Do not use the solution in excess.
-Use little amount but repeatedly until the stain is not visible.
+Use a small amount but repeatedly until the stain is not visible.

 - The cleaned area may look brighter than other parts, but with passing days, it lessens.

-This combo is an excellent alternative to store-bought carpet cleaning products if these products don’t work and a good substitute for using bleach as it can be hazardous to your lungs.
+This combo is an excellent alternative to store-bought carpet cleaning products if they don’t work and a good substitute for using bleach, as it can be hazardous to your lungs.

 Here are the steps.